 In the event you encounter an emergency or haven’t had the chance to get Mint set up, having an emergency savings account or a credit card on hand for bills or unexpected expenses can help you from incurring unnecessary fees or going into overdraft without going over your monthly budget.
 Start with an emergency savings account of $1000 as a backup plan in the event your car breaks down on your road trip or your bags weigh in over the allocated limit (which they always do).

-Sticking to a monthly budget as a traveler can be a source of stress, but obtaining a practical and affordable phone with prepaid options, downloading some helpful apps and putting savings into an emergency fund or applying for a low-interest credit card are some of the ways that can help you stick to your budget and minimize your financial stress.
+Sticking to a monthly budget as a traveler can be a source of stress, but obtaining a practical and affordable phone with prepaid options, downloading some helpful apps and putting savings into an emergency fund or applying for a low-interest credit card are some of the ways that can help you stick to your travel budget and minimize your financial stress.